 The release of US State Embassy cables was one of the most remarkable events in the history of American foreign policy.
 The hundreds of thousands of cables currently exist in many locations on the Internet for people to browse at their leisure and even use to enhance reporting or any work they might do on a number of issues in the world.
 [For example, Cablegatesearch]

-The world is better off because the contents of the cables are known (EFF documented at least five instances where the release had benefited “public discourse”), but the United States as a country is not.
+The world is better off because the contents of the cables are known, but the United States as a country is not.
 Its recoil and refusal to confront and apologize for the majority of what became known has put it on a path of further disgrace and shame.
 It remains committed to prosecuting accused whistleblower Pfc.
 Bradley Manning, even though he may have contributed to the betterment of humanity by playing a role in exposing Tunisians, Egyptians and others to details on corruption in their countries.

 Sadly, as long as the political class and many of the country’s citizens consent to diplomats and military engaging in such actions described in the cables, the next ten years of diplomacy is doomed to resemble the appalling diplomacy unveiled by Cablegate.
-And as far as whistleblowing and transparency goes, a cancer of secrecy will continue to malignantly solidify and spread making it harder and harder to make society and government more open to heal this nation.
+And as far as whistleblowing and transparency go, a malignant cancer of secrecy will continue to solidify and spread, making it harder and harder to make society and government more open to heal this nation.